TheEternalComrade/The-Prince-Keeb/JOURNAL.md

  It was when I loaded up the pcb that I came across a problem.
 How was I going to properly postition all the keys?
 Now this isn't my first rodeo with keyboard-related designs, but this is the first one I've had one with a column stagger and angled switches.
  To make accomplish this task, I headed over to [ai03](https://kbplate.ai03.com/) where I generated plate for my design.
 At first, the edges of the cutout were rounded by default, but I removed this for convenience.
+I then downloaded it as a dxf and imported it into Kicad as a graphic.
  ![Screenshot 2025-05-16 231643](https://github.com/user-attachments/assets/d25792b7-2691-449a-b6a2-9e41b1f3f73e)

  I also edited the Gateron KS-33 footprints I had found to so that they would have a centered 14x14 box in them, the same dimensions as the